 Texture: The homemade cookie has a satisfying crispy outside with a soft, moist inside!
 You’ll get a crunchy bite that’s filled with melty chips, crunchy pretzels, a smooth chocolate topping, and a pretzel nugget finish!
 If you prefer to enjoy your cookies warm, so they’re gooey, I would recommend skipping the toppings.
 At room temperature, these cookies are thick and firm but still soft.

-Let’s talk about the ingredients that make this cookie so unique and make them a Chubby Hubby Ice Cream Cookie!
+Let’s talk about the ingredients that make this cookie so unique and make it a Chubby Hubby Ice Cream Cookie!
 I’ve included affiliate links for where I purchased the ingredients to make it easier for you to shop for them too.

 Vanilla Bean Paste – For a strong ice cream-like flavor, I recommend using vanilla paste, but you could use extract if that is all you have on hand.